brianglass/anastasis/files/ProdigalE.md

 italic">(Twice)</span>**</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt">Brethren, let us learn the power of the mystery.
-For when the Profligate Son ran back from sin to his FatherÂ’s hearth, the all-loving Father, coming out to meet him, kissed him and gave him back again the tokens of his own glory, and completed the mystical joy of those on high by sacrificing the fatted calf, so that we might live lives worthy of the loving Father, who offered the sacrifice, and of the glorious sacrificial victim, the Saviour of our souls. <span style="mso-tab-count:1">    </span><span style="color:red;mso-bidi-font-style:italic">(Twice)</span></span>
+For when the Profligate Son ran back from sin to his Father’s hearth, the all-loving Father, coming out to meet him, kissed him and gave him back again the tokens of his own glory, and completed the mystical joy of those on high by sacrificing the fatted calf, so that we might live lives worthy of the loving Father, who offered the sacrifice, and of the glorious sacrificial victim, the Saviour of our souls. <span style="mso-tab-count:1">    </span><span style="color:red;mso-bidi-font-style:italic">(Twice)</span></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-style:normal">Glory.</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt"> </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;color:red;font-style:normal;
 mso-bidi-font-style:italic">Tone 2.</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt"></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Of what great blessings, wretch that I am, have I deprived myself!
 From what a kingship<a href="#_ftn5" id="_ftnref5"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[5]</span></a> in my misery have I fallen!
 I have wasted the wealth that I received, I have transgressed the commandment.
 Alas, unhappy soul !
 You are henceforth condemned to the eternal fire.
-Therefore before the end cry out to Christ our God, Â‘Receive me as the Profligate Son, O God, and have mercy on meÂ’.</span>
+Therefore before the end cry out to Christ our God, ‘Receive me as the Profligate Son, O God, and have mercy on me’.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-style:normal">Both now.</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt"></span>